zerratar/CrunchyrollAPI/README.md

  I could just start by saying, enjoy!
 Use it in any way you want.
  This wrapper is not complete, but all the "important" functionality is available.

-  Some of the magic
+  * **Login( user, pass )**
 	Logs you in, MUST BE DONE before anything else.
 Otherwise the other requests wont have any effect :p

-  * Login( user, pass )
+  * **StartSession()**
 	This will start the session, also required to get stream data
-  * StartSession()

-  Gives you a list of available series that you can watch, given the type of account you got.
-  * GetSeriesList( mediaType, filter, offset, limit )
+  * **GetSeriesList( mediaType, filter, offset, limit )**
     - [Optional] mediaType can be either "drama" or "anime"
     - [Optional] filter is the different type of categories, such as "adventure", "action", etc..
     - offset, i suggest using 0 if you're not sure.
     - limit, how many series will be in the response, use 0 for all.

-  Gives you a list of episodes a specific serie has
+	Gives you a list of available series that you can watch, given the type of account you got.

-  * GetMediaList( collectionId, seriesId, sort, offset, limit )
+  * **GetMediaList( collectionId, seriesId, sort, offset, limit )**
     - [Optional] collectionId
     - [Required] seriesId
     - [Optional] offset
     - [Optional] limit
+	Gives you a list of episodes a specific serie has

+  * **GetMediaStream( mediaId/episodeId )**
+    - [Required, you silly!] mediaId
 	Gives you a list of different available streams and video qualities.
 	NOTE: StartSession must have been used before this request
-  * GetMediaStream( mediaId/episodeId )
-    - [Required, you silly!] mediaId

 ==============
  The unfortenate part.
 I'm not able to create a WP8 specific project at this time as I'm not currently